Rigidity around Poisson Submanifolds: Introduction

 We prove Theorem \ref{The_normal_form_theorem} by applying part (b) of this result to the local model.

 In both theorems, $p$ has the following (most probably not optimal) value:

-In part (b) of Theorem \ref{Main_Theorem_intro} we prove that every Poisson structure $\widetilde{\pi}$, defined on an open containing $S$, which satisfies $j^1_{|S}\pi=j^1_{|S}\widetilde{\pi}$, is isomorphic to $\pi$ around $S$ by a diffeomorphism which is the identity on $S$ up to first order.
+In part (b) of Theorem \ref{Main_Theorem_intro} we prove that every Poisson structure $\widetilde{\pi}$, defined around $N$, that satisfies $j^1\pi|_{N}=j^1\widetilde{\pi}|_{N}$ is isomorphic to $\pi$ around $N$ by a diffeomorphism which is the identity on $N$ up to first order.

-The structure encoded by the first order jet of $\pi$ at $S$ can be organized as an extension of Lie algebroids (see Remark 2.2 \cite{MaFormal})
+The structure encoded by the first order jet of $\pi$ at $N$ can be organized as an extension of Lie algebroids (see Remark 2.2 \cite{MaFormal})

-where $\nu_S^* \subset T^*M_{|S}$ is the conormal bundle and $T^*S$ is the cotangent Lie algebroid of the Poisson manifold $(S,\pi_{|S})$.
-With this, Theorem \ref{The_normal_form_theorem} follows easily from Theorem \ref{Main_Theorem_intro}: if $S$ is a compact symplectic leaf, then the Poisson structures $(M,\pi)$ and $(N(A_S),\pi_{A_S})$ have the same first order jet around $S$ (they induce the same exact sequence (\ref{EQ_I_1})); moreover, the hypothesis of Theorem \ref{The_normal_form_theorem} implies that Theorem \ref{Main_Theorem_intro} can be applied to the local model $(N(A_S),\pi_{A_S})$ (see Lemma \ref{Lemma_small_neighborhoods}).
+where $\nu_N^* \subset T^*M|_{N}$ is the conormal bundle and $T^*N$ is the cotangent Lie algebroid of the Poisson manifold $(N,\pi|_{N})$.
+With this, Theorem \ref{The_normal_form_theorem} follows easily from Theorem \ref{Main_Theorem_intro}: if $S:=N$ is a compact symplectic leaf, then the Poisson structures $(M,\pi)$ and $(N(A_S),\pi_{A_S})$ have the same first order jet around $S$ (they induce the same exact sequence (\ref{EQ_I_1})); moreover, the hypothesis of Theorem \ref{The_normal_form_theorem} implies that Theorem \ref{Main_Theorem_intro} can be applied to the local model $(N(A_S),\pi_{A_S})$ (see Lemma \ref{Lemma_small_neighborhoods}).

 One might try to follow the same line of reasoning and use Theorem \ref{Main_Theorem_intro} to prove a normal form theorem around Poisson submanifolds.
 Unfortunately, around general Poisson submanifolds, a first order local model does not seem to exist.
 Actually, there are Lie algebroid extensions as in (\ref{EQ_I_1}) which do not arise as the first jet of Poisson structures (see Example 2.3 in \cite{MaFormal}).
 Nevertheless, one can use Theorem \ref{Main_Theorem_intro} to prove normal form results around particular classes of Poisson submanifolds.\\